 1. Crowd out your fridge and plate with fresh fruit and veggies

-We’re incredibly lucky to live in this beautiful country and one of our favourite things besides the people is the weather!
+We’re fortunate to live in this beautiful country, and one of our favourite things besides people is the weather!
 Christmas is warm, sunny and perfect for swimming, bike riding, nature walks or back yard cricket with the family.
 No need to slog it out on the treadmill, get outside and get moving in the fresh air.
-It’s not only good for your body, but great for your soul as well.
+It’s not only good for your body but great for your soul as well.